Fence Design Plans

 Some people think fence builders, in general, ran out of fence ideas about 1980 when the first good neighbor fences were created.
 Talk about a fence idea with legs–everybody wanted a good neighbor fence for the next 30 years.
 If I never see another sheet of pressure treated lattice my life I will be grateful.
-Anything done too often, including Hotel California I can personally do without.
-Creativity rules when it comes to fence design, and like it or not, ideas can be a bad idea.
+Creativity rules when it comes to fence designs, and like it or not, some fence ideas can be a bad idea.
 Using lattice up beside a sidewalk near a school shows poor judgment.

 Let’s face it, wood eventually rots.
 A larger piece of wood will rot at the same rate, but it will maintain structural integrity longer.
 Using 4×4 is going to give you 20 years of durability maximum for most fences.
 Upgrading to 6×6 may extend that a decade–well worth the couple of hundred in the budget.